Halifax Logo

 Halifax Emblem

 The striped “X” looked like an IBM symbol.
-Moreover, the lines were erased in the digital space, which contradicted the company’s desire to enter the market of modern financial technologies.
-The new interpretation of the emblem solved this problem: the revised “X” consists of four large parallelograms that are visible at any scale.
+Moreover, the lines were erased in the digital space, contradicting the company’s desire to enter the market of modern financial technologies.
+The new interpretation of the emblem solved this problem: the revised “X” consists of four large parallelograms visible at any scale.

-Rufus Leonard’s agency did not make global changes but only slightly simplified the identity.
+Rufus Leonard’s agency did not make global changes but only slightly simplified its identity.
 The designers said that Halifax has “nothing broken,” so there is no need to relaunch the brand completely.
-From their perspective, it was enough to modernize the style a little to attract new clients – first of all, young people.
+From their perspective, modernizing the style a little was enough to attract new clients—first of all, young people.

 The new font is thinner than the previous ones.
 The letters are thinner because they are elongated vertically.
 This is an almost exact copy of the typeface Falling Sky Blk developed by the printing studio Cannot Into Space Fonts.